Here are some fun facts we’ve learnt about life in Bali and Balinese culture

 The Balinese people like interacting with strangers and are unbelievably friendly – In fact this extends further than Bali, as most Indonesians are extremely warm.
 Smiling and saying hello is completely normal.
 This attitude towards others is so positive and uplifting!

 People in Bali are always interested in where you are from, where you are staying and where you are going!
 These three questions are commonly asked.
 This dates back hundreds of years as it helps give a quick run-down of social status.
 It’s worth noting that in more tourist driven areas, these questions may be asked for personal gain.
 At some point during your trip, you will inevitably be ‘sold to’ whether its a taxi, a tour guide or a fresh coconut!
 This is just the Balinese way.

 The children of Bali love waving, saying hello and speaking to tourists.
 At our homestay in Tembok, two little girls came to join me in our garden.
-I had no idea where they’d come from (clearly word must have got out that two ‘Bule’ were staying in the village) I attempted to strike up conversation and soon realised that they wanted to spend time with me to practise their English skills.
+I had no idea where they’d come from (clearly word must have got out that two ‘Bule’ were staying in the village) so I attempted to strike up conversation and soon realised that all they wanted was to spend time with me to practise their English speaking skills.
 Literally, heart melted!